 Solution: You have two options to fix this geometry input

->Option 2: Using the latest Plugin Update, version 2.2.0 released 04/10/2020 on the Autodesk app store, uses can alter the building height input manually before exporting into cove.tool.
+>Option 2: Using the latest Plugin Update from the App store, users can alter the building height input manually before exporting into cove.tool.

 Check how the plugin calculated building height

 By opening an elevation or section view from your project browser, check that the Ground or Level 1 Level's Maker is at or near Elevation 0' 0".
-See image below to compare.
-In this case the project begins a 2'10" below project ground, but the occupied space begins at 5" above project ground.
-Exporting this buildings height would then be only 5" over your overall building height which shouldn't be a problem.
+See the image below to compare.
+In this case, the project begins a 2'10" below project ground, but the occupied space begins at 5" above project ground.
+Exporting this building's height would then be only 5" over your overall building height which shouldn't be a problem.